MagpiePKU/scLineageFidelity/README.md

 # scLineageFidelity

 An R package for lineage fidelity analysis and Maximum Likelihood Estimation (MLE) cell type annotation of single-cell RNA sequencing data.

+This package re-used functions from scMCA.

 scLineageFidelity is developed by Yi Zhang's lab in Institute of Genetics and Molecular Medicine, Chinese Institutes for Medical Research, Beijing, China.